 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Diarrhea: Rare instances of severe diarrhea leading to dehydration have been reported with use of this medication.
 People with an underlying condition such as irritable bowel disease or those for whom dehydration would be dangerous should be monitored closely by their doctor.

 Epilepsy: Epileptic seizures have been reported with medications like misoprostol when administered by routes other than oral (by mouth).
 Therefore, misoprostol should be used by people with epilepsy only when their epilepsy is adequately controlled and the expected benefits outweigh the potential risks.

-Pregnancy: Women who may become pregnant should use adequate birth control (e.g., birth control pills, condoms, or intrauterine devices) while taking misoprostol.
-Since misoprostol increases the risk of miscarriage, a woman who may be pregnant should not start taking misoprostol until she is sure that she is not pregnant.
+Pregnancy: People who may become pregnant should use adequate birth control (e.g., birth control pills, condoms, or intrauterine devices) while taking misoprostol.
+Since misoprostol increases the risk of miscarriage, a person who may be pregnant should not start taking misoprostol until they are sure that they are not pregnant.
 If you suspect you are pregnant, stop the medication and contact your doctor.

-Breast-feeding: Breast-feeding mothers should not take misoprostol, as it may cause significant diarrhea for breast-feeding infants.
+Breast-feeding: People who are breast-feeding should not take misoprostol, as it may cause significant diarrhea for breast-feeding infants.